 COAST is staffed by resource specialists and supervised by a Department sergeant.
-COAST enhances the CIT Program by providing crisis intervention, facilitating access to mental health services, and education, and other community-based services.
+COAST enhances the CIT Program by providing crisis intervention, and facilitating access to mental health services, education, and other community-based services.
 COAST also performs case follow-up in order to connect individuals in need with service providers.

-G. Enhanced Crisis Intervention Team (ECIT)
+F. Enhanced Crisis Intervention Team (ECIT)

-The Enhanced Crisis Intervention Team (ECIT) is comprised of specially-trained, uniformed sworn personnel who function as specialists to respond to calls involving individuals affected by a behavioral health disorder or experiencing a behavioral health crisis.
+The Enhanced Crisis Intervention Team (ECIT) is comprised of specially-trained, uniformed sworn personnel who function as specialists to respond to calls involving individuals affected by behavioral health disorders or who are experiencing behavioral health crises.